davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 5. Now **modify** the `drawCircles()` method so that it only draws circles with **radii** strictly greater than `20` and strictly less than `50`.

     - But how do you get a `Circle`'s radius?
-An easy way is to go into `Circle` source code and making the `diameter` *public* instead of *private*.
-However this is usually considered prohibitive because it exposes `diameter` to unwanted changes.
-You should instead add a method in the `Circle` class that simply returns its `diameter`.
+Add a method in the `Circle` class that simply returns its `diameter`.
+    - After you've done that, you need to go back to the `drawCircles` method and call your new "get diameter" method on `first` and `second` using dot notation!
+Use some if statements to ensure that each of your circles diameters are within the specified range, and make them visible!
-    - Again, test this out.
+    - Test this out.
 Ahem -- if your Circle's diameter is say, **41**, it *should* be drawn.
 If you just can't get yours to draw, write some code to print out the calculated radius.
 Are you falling victim to integer divide?

 6. Go back in the `CircleDrawer` class. **Add a method** called `drawLarger()` that draws only the larger of the two circles.
 The smaller one should be hidden.
 If there's a tie, then you should draw both of them.
     - Beware of null pointer exceptions!